 In response to the uncertainties that exist with respect to the Trust's ability to remain a going concern, and in order to improve liquidity, meet ongoing funding obligations, and sustain operations, management has achieved and is continuing to pursue debt restructuring arrangements with certain of its lenders, is continuing its divestiture program and cost reduction measures, marketing initiatives and other efforts to improve operating results.
-In addition, the Trust is working diligently to attract and accommodate displaced residents who lost their homes in the wildfire and workers engaged in the Fort McMurray rebuilding effort.
+In addition, the Trust is working diligently to attract and accommodate tradespersons and service providers engaged in the Fort McMurray rebuilding effort.